Matt-Deacalion/bodyfat-calculator/README.rst

 Bodyfat Calculator
 ==================

-A web based tool to calculate your bodyfat percentage.
+A VueJS, web based tool to calculate your bodyfat percentage.
 Uses the US Navy method.

 .. image:: screenshot.png